 [see: Statewide USGS Stream Flow Conditions | Central Minnesota Rivers | Southeast Minnesota Rivers | Northwest Minnesota Rivers, including the Red River

 - Water levels on most Minnesota lakes vary depending on lake and location.
-The benchmark lakes were ice covered in early April so water levels are preliminary.
-Mille Lacs was frozen down to the water sensor, so there is no current level.
-A preliminary Minnetonka level was at 928.55 feet on April 8, with Grays Bay Dam closed.
-White Bear Lake had a preliminary level of 923.67 feet on April 8.
-Rainy Lake and Lake of the Woods were both in the median range for early April.
-Lake Superior was forecasted to be at 600.95 feet on April 8, two inches lower than the long term monthly average for early April and eleven inches below the level in early April 2021.
-Superior is forecasted to rise over the next month.
+A preliminary Minnetonka level was at 928.33 feet on April 13, with Grays Bay Dam closed.
+Minnetonka has risen a foot since early November.
+White Bear Lake had a preliminary level of 923.73 feet on April 13.
+Rainy Lake and Lake of the Woods were both on the low end of the median range for early April.
+Lake Superior was forecasted to be at 601.77 feet on April 7, six inches higher than the long-term monthly average for April.

-- In its first report of the 2022 growing season, the Agricultural Statistics Service reported that topsoil moisture across Minnesota was 4 percent Very Short, 11 percent Short, 66 percent Adequate, and 19 percent Surplus.
-This is wetter than the same time last year.
-Cool and damp conditions prevented fieldwork across the state.
+- In its second report of the 2023 growing season, the Agricultural Statistics Service reported that topsoil moisture across Minnesota was 4 percent Very Short, 7 percent Short, 69 percent Adequate, and 20 percent Surplus.
+More storms had added to snow-covered fields and no fieldwork was completed.

 [see: Agricultural Statistics Service Crop Progress and Condition]

 - The hot, dry and windy weather conditions have elevated fire danger in the state, especially where the snowpack is gone.
 The potential for wildfires on April 13 is rated by DNR Forestry as Extreme over southeast Minnesota, Very High over south central and southwest Minnesota, as well as east central Minnesota.
 The fire danger is Moderate over west central Minnesota and Low over the north.